 Non-competing continuation awards will be offered for the second and third budget periods of the project based on the availability of funds, your satisfactory progress, and review and approval of the continuation application.

-To determine satisfactory progress, we will use your semi-annual performance progress and financial reports, site visits, audit reports, and other supporting documentation.
+To determine satisfactory progress, we will use your semi-annual performance progress and financial reports, final monitoring site visit reports , audit reports, and other supporting documentation.
 Our application resources include details about how we determine satisfactory progress.